Model Agnostic Defence against Backdoor Attacks in Machine Learning: Introduction

 The reason \BD works is because the backdoor triggers are usually located in a relatively fixed, yet unknown position in the poisoned input \cite{BadNets} \cite{trojannn}.
 Therefore, it is possible for \BD to search and locate the position of the backdoor trigger.
 Moreover, pasting the backdoor trigger (at the appropriate relative position) in most inputs will result in a change in the prediction class.
 Thus, if \BD locates a potential backdoor trigger in an arbitrary input, we can verify the presence of backdoor by pasting the trigger in a set of clean inputs available to the user.
 A backdoor is detected when the trigger changes the prediction for a majority of these clean inputs.

 \BD sets itself apart from existing backdoor defences that are either whitebox~\cite{NeuralCleanse, finePruning} or assume weaker attack models~\cite{SpectralSignatures} where the user has access to the poisoned images injected by the attacker.
 Moreover, existing defence solutions fail to precisely detect the backdoored images~\cite{finePruning} or reconstruct them~\cite{NeuralCleanse}.
-In contrast to these existing works, \BD is a completely blackbox approach, it does not assume access to the poisoned inputs used by the attacker and it accurately mitigates the effect of backdoor while also reconstructs the backdoor trigger along the process.
-As a result, \BD can seamlessly be plugged as a software defence for any machine-learning-based image classifiers.
-By design, \BD provides a holistic approach towards detecting, mitigating and reconstructing backdoor attacks.
+In contrast to these existing works, \BD is a completely blackbox approach, it does not assume access to the poisoned inputs used by the attacker and it accurately mitigates the effect of backdoor while also reconstructs the backdoor trigger along the process. \revise{In contrast to existing blackbox defence~\cite{strip}, our \BD approach mitigates the backdoor attack and reconstructs backdoor triggers for debugging purposes.} As a result, \BD can seamlessly be plugged as a software defence for any machine-learning-based image classifiers. \revise{In other words, \BD approach is highly suitable for ML models that are already deployed.} By design, \BD provides a holistic approach towards detecting, mitigating and reconstructing backdoor attacks.

 The remainder of the paper is organised as follows.
 After providing a brief background (\Cref{sec:background}) and overview (\Cref{sec:overview}), we make the following contributions: \begin{enumerate} \item We present \BD, a novel approach to systematically detect and mitigate a variety of backdoor attacks in image classifiers.
 We show a systematic methodology to automatically detect the backdoor position in an image and cover it effectively to neutralise the backdoors (\Cref{sec:methodology}).